Sasan-EbrahimAbadi/Computational-Physics/README.md

 # Computational-Physics
-this repository contains homeworks for Computational Physics.
+this repository contains home works for Computational Physics.